The Night Heaven Fell: Reception

+Despite the presence of Hollywood star, Stephen Boyd, the film was not as popular as And God Created Women.
+Variety called it "only a fair Gallic yarn."
+An earlier review in the same magazine called it "melodramatic in the worst sense."

 On review aggregator website Rotten Tomatoes the film has an approval rating of 20% based on 5 critics, with an average rating of 4.60/10.

 Nathan Rabin of The A.V.
 Club said this about the restored version of the film: "The Night Heaven Fell still leaves much to be desired artistically, this new transfer is a crisp, vivid marvel that gives an interesting but tremendously flawed film better treatment than it probably deserves".

 The DVD version of the film was released on 19 September 2001.
 Rich Rosell of Digitally Obsessed, who reviewed it, gave it a "C+".